4 Ideas Help New ELA Teachers Start Strong

 After I reflected on these questions, examined the research on the topic, and talked with teachers and administrators, I created four recommendations that can help new English teachers’ first years in the classroom be as successful as possible.
 I hope beginning teachers, mentors, and other teacher educators find them useful.

-Instructional Practices and Procedures Impact Student Learning and Behavior
+1. Practices That Impact Student Learning and Behavior

 Some people think that teachers need to be tough and intimidating to have effectively managed classrooms, but a well-organized and clearly structured learning environment is really what leads to strong classroom management.
 I’ve identified three components of effective lessons that lead to strong classroom management: clear organization, a strong sense of pace, and a thorough plan.